Chapter 12:

 "So it's translating now?"
 Yasmin asked, with the tone of an adult who think something is stupid but can't say anything.

 "Well, there is no jobs here.
 Gotta move on."
-She says nonchalantly, putting the papers in the organized colorful file.
+She said nonchalantly, putting the papers in the organized colorful file.

 "I'm board of that."

 "Weren't you like a supervisor while in the drafting?"
-Karaza joined the conversation.
+Confusion made Karaza join the conversation.

 "You see, this dingus was a field coordinator in the past."
 Yasmin pulled Roxy's cheek.

-Someone came to Yasmin and they went to a corner, discussing something.
+Someone came to Yasmin and they went to a corner, discussing something and leaving the two alone.

 "Wanna a tour?"
 Roxy offered.

-The institute was connected to the underground compost system, they peek at the gate with masks on and retreated.
+The institute was connected to the underground compost system, they peeked at the gate with masks on for a quick moment before retreating.

 "We do experiments to breed better plants here."
 Roxy said as they entered a greenhouse in the institute's yard.

 "That was my graduation project, these where almost extinct before."
-Roxy said as they entered a smaller greenhouse, filled with a fern like plants.
+Roxy pointed at a plant bed filled with fern like plants.

 "Really, is this a medicine plant of some sort?"
 Karaza said, invested.